marq24/emacberry.com/_docs/3100-emergency.md

 - A KML-File showing you the route your contact have traveled to far (this can be used in order to see what route have been taken in order to reach the position where the possible accident has happened).

-If you received such an eMail by surprise - and did **not agreed on a procedure** - then you are in a bit of though position.
+If you received such an eMail by surprise - and did **not agreed on a procedure** - then you are in a bit of tricky position.

 What just has happened: An application installed on a smartphone, detected that it's owner did not move a certain